A nonamenable "factor" of a Euclidean space

 \section{Duality}

 To motivate the present section, we point at the fact that there exists an $\Isom (\R^d)$-invariant embedded copy of $T_3$ in $\R^d$ that is not $\Aut (T_3)$-invariant (as a map from $T_3$ to this copy).
-See the next proposition for the proof.
-This observation highlights that there are two possible interpretations to having an ``invariant" copy of one space in the other, and these two may not always hold at the same time.
+See the next proposition (stated for $T_5$ for convenience) for the proof.
+This observation highlights that there are two possible interpretations of having an ``invariant'' copy of one space in the other, and these two may not always hold at the same time.
 Our constructions for Theorems \ref{question} and \ref{mackovilag} will, however, work in both senses of invariance, thanks to the correspondance established in this section.

 \begin{proposition} Let $d\geq 2$.
-There exists an $\Isom (\R^d)$-invariant random embedded copy of the 5-regular tree $T_5$ in $\R^d$ that does not arise as the image set of an $\Aut (T_5)$-invariant random map from $T_5$ to $\R^d$. \end{proposition} We mention that the random copy of $T_5$ in the claim is such that the vertices form a point process of infinite intensity.
-If one requires finite intensity, then there is no such random copy; see Proposition \ref{nincsfa}.
+There exists an $\Isom (\R^d)$-invariant random embedded copy of the 5-regular tree $T_5$ in $\R^d$ that does not arise as the image set of any $\Aut (T_5)$-invariant random map from $T_5$ to $\R^d$. \end{proposition} We mention that the random copy of $T_5$ in the claim is such that the vertices form a point process of infinite intensity.
+If one requires finite intensity, there is no example as in Proposition \ref{szezonesfazon}; see Proposition \ref{nincsfa}.